 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-1) The assumed tenure is Absolute Ownership.
+1) The Assumed Tenure is Absolute Ownership.

-2) The road and footpath fronting the property are made up, and are assumed to be adopted by the Local Authority.
+2) The road and footpath adjoining the property are made up and adopted by the Local Authority.